Stanford Medicine Children's Health Center for Pediatric IBD & Celiac Disease

 Funds cannot be used for student tuition or fees, computer equipment, office supplies, journal subscriptions, membership dues, poster presentations, abstract submissions, or any indirect research costs.

-*If a substantial portion of the budget will be used to support a post-doctoral fellow, please consider the Stanford Medicine Children’s Health Center for IBD and Celiac Disease Postdoc and Early Career Support Awards funding opportunity.
+*If a substantial portion of the budget will be used to support a post-doctoral fellow, please consider the Stanford Medicine Children’s Health Center for IBD and Celiac Disease Postdoctoral and Early Career Support Awards funding opportunity.

 Eligibility and Assessment Criteria